FireFather/hakkapeliitta-nnue/README.md

 The executable has been produced using Visual Studio 2022...the project files have been included.

-The executable (hakkapelitta.exe) and nnue binary (nn.bin) are located together in x64/Release folder.
+The executable (hakkapelitta.exe) and very strong nnue binary (nn.bin) are located in x64/Release folder.

-Any halfkp_256x2-32-32 NNUE can be used...see:
+For variety, any halfkp_256x2-32-32 NNUE can be used...see:

 https://github.com/FireFather/halfkp_256x2-32-32-nets

 or

-https://tests.stockfishchess.org/nns to use a different net.
+https://tests.stockfishchess.org/nns for a different net.

-Compatible nets start on page 72-73 (approx.) with dates of 21-05-02 22:26:43 or earlier.
+SF-compatible nets start on page 72-73 (approx.) with dates of 21-05-02 22:26:43 or earlier.

-The nnue file size must = 20,530 KB (halfkp_256x2-32-32)
+Keep in mind: the nnue file size must = 20,530 KB (halfkp_256x2-32-32).

 ### Overview